inblockio/aqua-PKC/README.md

 ## Some Caveats
 - If using "Crypto Wallets" feature of the Brave browser, MetaMask login will not function properly.
 To fix, disable "Crypto Wallets" extension in the Brave browser.

+## Development
+- Background: We need the content of the "mediawiki-extensions-Aqua" repository to deploy MediaWiki with all functions.
+To ensure this, a Docker image from this repository is used, which already includes the files.
+To enable development and have these changes applied live directly, we need to override the DataAccounting folder in the container with a volume.
+This works as follows:

+1. Clone mediawiki-extensions-Aqua
+2. Adjust docker-compose-local.yml / docker-compose-web.yml:

+   1. Add a new volume to the "mediawiki" container:
+   <path on the host to the mediawiki-extensions-Aqua repo (e.g., ./DataAccounting)>:/var/www/html/extensions/DataAccounting